What is Forecasting?

 2. Estimate the future operations of the business

-Based on the investigation conducted during the first step, the second part of forecasting involves estimating the future conditions of the industry where the business operates and analyzing how the company will fair.
+Based on the investigation conducted during the first step, the second part of forecasting involves estimating the future conditions of the industry where the business operates and analyzing how the company will fare.

 4. Review the process

-Every step is checked, and refinements and modifications are done.
+Every step is checked, and refinements and modifications are made.